 What is the role of the Province in creating Surrey Police Service?

 The Provincial government has authority to grant approvals to Surrey to create SPS.
 A detailed timeline and clarity on the role of the Provincial government can be found here.

-Will there be additional community consultation around creating Surrey Police Service?
+How much community consultation has occurred around creating Surrey Police Service?

-The results of the 2021 community consultation are shared in two reports completed by independent researchers and an executive summary.
+The results of the 2021 community consultation are shared in two reports completed by independent researchers.

 What are the costs associated with the Surrey Police Transition?

 Updates on SPS’s operational budget and the one-time policing transition budget are released regularly by the Surrey Police Board and can be found here.
 The reported costs include any services provided by the City of Surrey to SPS, as well as the salaries of any City employees who have been temporarily seconded to SPS.

 The one-time policing transition budget was established by City Council to support the infrastructure development of SPS over five years, covering start-up expenses including equipment and IT.
 In 2020, this budget was increased to $63.7M due to a decision to build new IT infrastructure rather than using the current aging technology.

 The recent unionization of the RCMP has increased costs for all RCMP-policed municipalities, closing the gap in costs between the RCMP and municipal police.
 In addition, the federal 10% subsidy that comes with RCMP contract service comes with a cost to the municipality, as it allows the RCMP and governments to retain some control over detachment resources, including deployments to emergencies and major events.